nitinvijay23/Useful-Python-Notebooks/README.md

 5. Network Operators Data
    This notebook will scrape the website http://mobikwik.com/ and create a csv file listing all the operators, states and plans offered in each state.

+6. Folder Cleaner
+   This notebook will move all the files in a folder and move them to a new folder.